Speedbird787/Speedbird787/README.md

-- 👋 Hi, I’m @Speedbird787 or you can call me Moe.
+- 👋 Hi, I’m Muhammad Abdulah or you can call me Moe @Speedbird787.
-- 👀 I’m interested in ... becoming a software developer
+- 👀 I’m interested in furthering my knowledge in software and programming so i can become a full stack software developer and go on to work for a great company.
-- 🌱 I’m currently learning ... with codenation on the cyber security course having down the develop coding course
+- 🌱 I’m currently learning multiple programming languages such as javascript and python with Code Nation. im successfully completed their cyber security course and develop coding course. im now completing the master full stack developer course.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- � you can reach me via email anytime :)

 <!---
 Speedbird787/Speedbird787 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.